On this page:

 You will be assigned to an IP pool which consists of two different IP addresses.

 Why should I allow 24 hours to analyse my campaigns performance?

-Yes, ISPs & MBPs generally identify an engaged contact as any email address that has shown positive engagement in the last 6 months.
-Engagement is a serious factor in your reputation and, therefore, when considering whether to place emails in the recipient's mailbox or spam folder after they have accepted the message.
+ISPs and MBPs generally identify an engaged contact as any email address that has shown positive engagement in the last six months.

 I want to continue contacting customers who have engaged up to a year ago, how can I do this?

-We advise you raise a support ticket by emailing email@example.com with all the details, such as the campaign ID and the specific issue you are experiencing.
+We advise that you raise a support ticket by emailing email@example.com with all the details, such as the campaign ID and the specific issue you are experiencing.

 What is IP warming, and why is it important?

 IP warming is the process of gradually increasing the email volume of the sender by sending to positively engaged recipients in order to build a good reputation.

 Do I have to stick rigidly to the IP warming plan, even if it is going well?

-In the ‘Total no. of contacts’ column in my IP warming plan some rows say “skip", what does this mean?
+In the ‘Total no. of contacts’ column in my IP warming plan some rows say ‘skip’, what does this mean?